What are content themes?

-In this article, I will demonstrate the value of structuring your content into Content Themes and more importantly — discuss why you should consider applying this strategy for better results.
+In this article, I will demonstrate the value of structuring your content into content themes and explain why you should consider applying this strategy for better results.

 Start With a Core Message

-First, let’s not pretend that a Content theme is anything out of the ordinary.
-It’s just various pieces of content around one and the same topic.
+First, let’s not pretend that a content theme is anything ordinary.
+It’s just various pieces of content around the same topic.

 Simply put, a content theme is a content package.

-For instance, Red Bull’s Core Message focuses on action sports where people are sent flying through the air.
-That’s their Core Message—and they are centring all their communications and marketing activities around it.
+For instance, Red Bull’s core message focuses on action sports where people are sent flying through the air.
+That’s their core message—they are centring all their communications and marketing activities around it.

-Content Themes will structure your messaging one level beneath your Core Message.
-You simply divide your Core Message into a number of content themes.
+Content Themes will structure your messaging one level beneath your core message.
+You divide your core message into several content themes.
 This will allow you to cycle to various sub-topics related to your business—without losing focus.

-For each Content Theme, you produce content around that specific theme.
-It could be lots of content, it could be less.
+For each content theme, you produce content around that specific theme.
+It could be lots of content, or it could be less.
 It all depends on your overall content strategy.

 The Blogger Outreach Focus

 I only published blog posts about “blogger outreach” for four months or so.
-I also gave a few seminars on the topic, created some visuals, sent out a few emails, and made sure I never published anything else during this period.
+I also gave seminars on the topic, created some visuals, sent out a few emails, and ensured I never published anything else during this period.

-I’ve described this in My Content Marketing DIY Experiment, and it worked so well it actually got me into some trouble:
+I’ve described this in My Content Marketing Experiment (That Failed Miserably), and it worked so well that it got me into some trouble:

 The problem was that I became the “blogger outreach guy.”
-It’s not that I mind doing some blogger outreach every now and then, but my focus has always been strategy.
-I should’ve picked the topic for my Content Theme more wisely.
+I don’t mind doing blogger outreach now and then, but my focus has always been strategy.
+I should’ve picked the topic for my content theme more wisely.